 Note that this command uses the $PROJECT_ID variable that you created for your Cloud environment in Step 1: Define environment variables.

-(Optional) To check your work, list all the enabled APIs by executing the following command:
+(Optional) To check your work, use the

 gcloud services list